aryelgois/medools-router/example/README.md

 authenticate at `api/auth/` and send the JWT in a Bearer `Authorization` Header to other routes.
 If `authentication` is not configured, `api/auth/` will return `204`.

+If you are using HTTPS, uncomment the line with `SSLRequireSSL` directive in `.htaccess`.
+It is highly recommended that you use SSL.

 > The best is _to follow_ this example to create an API for a project you
 > already have, with some models and a configured database.